swaroopchirayinkil/DevOps-Project-on-CI-CD-pipeline/README.md

-# Simple DevOps Project
+# DevOps Project for learning CI/CD concept

-This Repository is a collection of Implementation documents.
+This repo can be used as a guideline for creating the CI/CD workflow.

 ### Purpose:
-By following this repository you can able to setup a DevOps CI/CD Pipeline using
+By following this repo we can setup a DevOps CI/CD Pipeline using belowmentioned tools
 - git
 - Jenkins
 - Maven